Dave Keuning

-David Brent Keuning (born March 28, 1976) is an American musician, best known for his role as the lead guitarist of the rock band The Killers, which he founded alongside Brandon Flowers in 2001 and with whom he has recorded six studio albums.
-Keuning played every show with The Killers since its inception up until the show at Chicago's Lollapalooza in August 2017.
+David Brent Keuning (born March 28, 1976) is an American musician, best known for being the lead guitarist of the rock band the Killers, which he founded alongside frontman Brandon Flowers in 2001 and with whom he has recorded six studio albums.
+Keuning played every show with the Killers since its inception up until the show at Chicago's Lollapalooza in August 2017.
 From 2017 to the end of 2020, Keuning was on hiatus from the band.
-He returned to The Killers to help record their 2021 album Pressure Machine.
-Keuning released a solo album titled Prismism under his surname Keuning in 2019.
+He returned to the Killers to assist in recording their 2021 album Pressure Machine.
+Keuning released two solo albums titled Prismism (2019) and A Mild Case of Everything (2021) under his surname Keuning.

 Personal life

-David Brent Keuning was born and brought up in Pella, Iowa by parents Charles and Sandra.
+Keuning was born and brought up in Pella, Iowa, to Charles and Sandra Keuning.
+His parents owned and operated a plumbing business.
 He has one older brother, Kevin Keuning.
 He started to play guitar just before entering Pella Community High School where he played in the jazz band.
 In his senior year the group won state champions class 3A.
 In 2000 Keuning moved to Las Vegas, Nevada.
 He found work at the Banana Republic store in The Venetian Hotel and Casino on The Strip.

-David Brent Keuning married Emilie Keuning on October 20th, 2018.
-He has one son, Kyler Keuning, born September 17th, 2005.
+He married Emilie Keuning on October 20, 2018.
+They live in Los Angeles, California.

+He has one son, Kyler Keuning, born September 17, 2005.

 Career

 Keuning placed an ad in the local Las Vegas Weekly looking to form a band, mentioning Oasis as one of his influences.
 Brandon Flowers, who shared Keuning's love of groups such as New Order and the Cure, answered it, only to have Keuning promptly hand him a TASCAM-recorded four-track demo of "Mr. Brightside".

 Keuning announced in August 2017 that he would not be joining the band to tour in supporting their fifth studio album, Wonderful Wonderful, although he would remain a member of the group.
-Keuning did not contribute to The Killers' sixth album, Imploding the Mirage, but joined the band again in studio in early 2021 to work on their seventh album, Pressure Machine.
+Keuning did not contribute to The Killers' sixth album, Imploding the Mirage, but joined the band again in studio in early 2021 to work on their seventh album, Pressure Machine and their 2023–24 greatest hits album and tour "Rebel Diamonds".

 He debuted his solo music with the release of his first single "Restless Legs" under the moniker Keuning.
 The assemblage of new music, created by Keuning in his San Diego home studio, was taken from hundreds of voice memos that he stockpiled while on tour with the Killers over the previous decade that evolved into songs.
 Keuning's debut album, Prismism, was released on January 25, 2019, and is a collection of 14 tracks with almost all instruments played by Keuning himself.